micahwoods/atcweb3/content/post/manila-american-cemetery/index.md

 projects: []
 ---

 The American Battle Monuments Commission (ABMC) has a new series of videos about each of their facilities.
 I watched [this one](https://youtu.be/_gVpJkr4GAU) about the Manila American Cemetery with special interest.
+I think you'll be impressed when you see this.

 {{< youtube _gVpJkr4GAU >}}

+The cemetery is so large that I've never been able to take photos that capture the scale of it.
+The aerial views in the video are superb, and give a better sense of the vast size of the grounds.

 The [Manila American Cemetery](http://www.abmc.gov/Manila) is the largest of all the overseas cemeteries.
-The fine lawn areas over the graves are planted to manilagrass, more than 31 hectares (77 acres) of highly maintained lawns that I've [written about before](/post/turfgrass-mystery-where-find-beautiful-grass/) as "the best-maintained large sward of manilagrass in Southeast Asia."
+The graves sit in a fine lawn of manilagrass --- more than 31 hectares (77 acres) of highly maintained turf that I've [written about before](/post/turfgrass-mystery-where-find-beautiful-grass/) as "the best-maintained large sward of manilagrass in Southeast Asia."
+And it is at a stunning location, on a small hilltop, right in the middle of Metro Manila.

 {{< figure library="false" src="mnl_cemetery_fine_lawn.jpg" >}}

-I've visited this cemetery many times over the years.
-Before I visited for the first time, I'd heard from friends in the Philippines about the quality of the turf there.
+Before my first visit to the cemetery, I'd heard from friends in the Philippines about the quality of the turf there.
+Since that first visit, and many times since, I've had a chance to study the grass at the cemetery and to reflect on many things --- life, death, war, sacrifice, love, loss, honor, dedication.

 {{< figure library="false" src="mnl_cemetery_bench.jpg" >}}

-I subsequently had a chance to do some advisory work for the ABMC here --- being involved with this cemetery was a tremendous honor, and is one of the favorite projects I've worked on.
+One of the great honors I've had in my career was the opportunity to perform advisory work for the ABMC here.
+This is one of the favorite projects I've worked on, and it always will be.

 {{< figure library="false" src="featured.jpg" >}}